Theresa May has made the support of ordinary working families the foundation of her domestic policy agenda, and for good reason.

 A world with Tax-Free Childcare and without Childcare Vouchers would give the average family in London three times as much support as those in the North East – £905 vs £312 per year.

-There have already been a number of concerning headlines regarding the Childcare Choices website, through which Tax-Free Childcare is run.
+There continues to be concerning headlines regarding the Childcare Choices website, through which Tax-Free Childcare is run.
 A quick search of #taxfreechildcare on Twitter will show the strength of animosity around the issue.
 And this is the case with only a minority of parents registered.

 The Government clearly does not have unlimited funds and it should balance expenditure and tax receipts responsibly.

-When devising Tax-Fee Childcare, the coalition government had not considered the broader benefits to the Government and to the economy through supporting parents into the workplace and helping them to stay there.
+When devising Tax-Fee Childcare, the Coalition GCovernment had not considered the broader benefits to the Government and to the economy through supporting parents into the workplace and helping them to stay there.

 A report published by the Joseph Rowntree Foundation in December 2014 explored the gains to the Government and to local economies of reducing worklessness and low pay.